DefGuard/docs/deployment-strategies/overview.md

 2. Make sure your infrastructure is prepared by following the [recommendations](hardware-os-network-and-firewall-recommendations.md).

 ## Initial deployment sequence

+No matter which deployment strategy you choose, the installation order matters.
+Defguard is made of separate components that depend on each other during setup, so following the sequence below helps you avoid connectivity and registration issues later in the process.

 1. Install one or more Defguard Edge components.